alecdaly/Daly_auroral_patch/README.md

 ## Directory Structure
 ```
-└── notebooks/ # All Jupyter notebooks used in the analysis
+└── Jupyter Notebooks/ # All Jupyter notebooks used in the analysis
 │  └── Figure 1.ipynb # Code to produce figure 1
 │  └── low_altitude_code.ipynb # Code to produce all figures related to low altitude observations (Figures 2 & 3)
 │  └── Equatorial_code.ipynb # Code to produce all figures related to equatorial observations (Figures 4, 5, & 6)
-└── data/ # Data files used in the study
+└── Data/ # Data files used in the study
 │  └── Equatorial Data/
 |  └── Low-Altitude Data/
 |  └── Figure 1 Data/
-└── figures/ # Figures for the paper
+└── Figures/ # Figures for the paper
 │  └── .png
 └── README.md # This file
 ```